Theresa Knorr: Marriages

 Theresa's third child, Suesan Marline Knorr, was born on September 27, 1966.
-The couple had three more children: William Robert Knorr on September 15, 1967; Robert Wallace Knorr, Jr. on December 31, 1968; and Theresa "Terry" Marie Knorr on August 5, 1970.
-However, Theresa's marriage to Robert began to deteriorate after she began accusing her husband of having affairs.
+The couple had three more children: William Robert Knorr on September 15, 1967; Robert Wallace Knorr Jr. on December 31, 1968; and Theresa "Terry" Marie Knorr on August 5, 1970.
+However, Theresa's marriage to Robert deteriorated after she began to accuse him of having affairs.
 Both spouses were known to be volatile and would constantly beat each other and the kids.
 Fed up with his wife's constant accusations, Robert left her in December 1970 and was granted a divorce in 1971.
 After the divorce, Robert attempted to see his children but Theresa prevented him from doing so.

-Theresa would marry twice more; in 1971, she married railroad worker Ronald Pulliam.
-That marriage began to fall apart when Theresa began leaving her children with Pulliam while she stayed out all night drinking and partying.
+Theresa married twice more.
+In 1971 she wed railroad worker Ronald Pulliam, but the marriage fell apart when she began to leave her children with Pulliam while she stayed out all night drinking and partying.
 He divorced her in 1972 after he became convinced that she was having an affair.
 Her final marriage was to Sacramento Union copy editor Chester "Chet" Harris, whom she married in August 1976.
 Theresa's daughter Suesan grew close to Harris, which made Theresa jealous.
 She filed for divorce from Harris in November 1976 after she reportedly found out that Harris enjoyed taking consensual nude photographs of women.